Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/gettingstarted.md

 # Getting Started with Your GitHub Advanced Security with Azure DevOps

 Welcome to your GitHub Advanced Security with Azure DevOps workshop!
-We've prepared a seamless environment for you to explore and learn about enabling, configuring, and managing security features across various tasks such as secret scanning, dependency scanning, and code scanning.
+We've prepared a seamless environment for you to explore and learn about enabling, configuring, and managing security features across various tasks, such as secret scanning, dependency scanning, and code scanning.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment